abhinpai/pai-portfolio/docs/javascript/modules/m4_function.md

 // This is end
 ```

-2. `IIFEs` have there own scope i.e. the variables you declare in the Function Expression will not be available outside the function.
+2. `IIFEs` have there owned scope i.e. the variables you declare in the Function Expression will not be available outside the function.
 3. Similarly to other function `IIFEs` can also be named or anonymous, but even if an `IIFE` does have a name it is impossible to refer/invoke it
 4. IIFEs can also have parameters
 5. Explicitly it is not required to define return statements to an arrow function.
 Arrow function will do it for you out of the box